Compensatory SweatingTreatment Guide

 Q2Will sweat transfer to other areas after treatment (causing new compensation)?

-Absolutely not.
+In our experience not.
 This technique only destroys sweat glands in specific areas without touching sympathetic nerves, so there's no sweat transfer or new compensation issue.

 Q3How long do results last?
 Do I need repeated treatments?